 Research in the Biomedical Sciences disciplines is characterized by the interaction of scientists from diverse academic disciplines.
 Accordingly, there are no specific prerequisite courses for the graduate programs in the Department.
 Each application is considered on an individual basis, taking into account the applicant's academic background and relevant experience.
 The decision to recommend to the Dean of Graduate Studies that an applicant be admitted to the graduate program is based on the student's scholastic record and suitability for the proposed research program.
 Also considered is the availability of a suitable advisor, the availability of funds to support the research program and where necessary, the availability of a stipend for the student.

-Applicants should have an Honours BSc in biological sciences or a degree in veterinary medicine (or equivalent), with a minimum average “B+” standing for the last four semesters completed prior to entry into the graduate program.
+Applicants should have an Honours BSc in Biological Sciences or a degree in Veterinary Medicine (or equivalent), with a minimum average “B+” standing for the last two years of full-time study (or equivalent) completed prior to entry into the graduate program.
 Letters of reference from two of the applicant’s professors must be provided with the application.
 Students who do not meet this “B+” minimum requirement but do meet the University minimum of “B-” may be admitted into a “provisional” category if there is additional evidence to suggest that the applicant is capable of successfully completing the graduate program (e.g. exemplary letters of recommendation, or evidence of prior work or research experience).

-5. A Statement of Intent which shall not exceed one page in length, single-spaced, 12 pt font.
+- Letter of Interest which shall not exceed one page in length, single-spaced, 12 pt font.

 Ext.
 54780 / firstname.lastname@example.org